hyperledger/firefly-fir/text/0012-namespace-isolation.md

 **Blockchain Config**

-The configuration options that referece FireFly's multiparty contract (`ethconnect.instance`, `ethconnect.fromBlock`, and `fabconnect.chaincode`) are deprecated in favor of new multiparty-specific keys under each namespace, as detailed in the next section (but the old config will still be read as a fallback).
+The configuration options that referece FireFly's multi-party contract (`ethconnect.instance`, `ethconnect.fromBlock`, and `fabconnect.chaincode`) are deprecated in favor of new multi-party-specific keys under each namespace, as detailed in the next section (but the old config will still be read as a fallback).

 **Namespace Config**